 As a team member of the Children and Youth Institute, you will recruit, select and train 4-H program volunteers and oversee program/project promotion, expansion and evaluation activities.
+You will work to build new partnerships and programmatic efforts with schools and community groups with a particular focus on reaching youth in the metropolitan areas of Lansing and greater Lansing areas including East Lansing and other smaller urban hubs within Ingham County.
 Through your efforts, you will ensure that audiences are reached through traditional and newly developed programs, while providing local leadership in strengthening public understanding that 4-H is for all youth.
 You will provide information and opportunities for learning through the use of technology, mass media, group meetings, workshops and individual contacts.

 In this position, you will conduct direct programming with youth and adult audiences, recruit and train volunteers to conduct direct programming with youth and will gather and analyze data for impact evaluation efforts.
 You will work closely with your District Director and MSU Extension leadership to develop and implement strategies for addressing local risk management issues in the areas of child safety, financial management, volunteer management and programming that is in alignment with MSU policies and procedures.

 Operating independently, you will ensure that program delivery follows established guidelines and meets the goals set for reaching the desired number of youth locally and statewide, and you will be responsible for initiating efforts to expand Extension programs to the unreached, including limited resource families, youth, minorities, and the disabled.
+Primary program delivery will be through in-school, after-school, and short-term special interest groups.
+You and the 4-H volunteers you oversee in your county will plan and organize youth development programs that are relevant to the needs of residents in the metropolitan areas of Lansing and greater Lansing urban areas with an emphasis on experiential learning that includes career development, life skills, and a variety of project-based content knowledge that youth will learn and apply.
 Additionally, you will be responsible for communicating information about newly implemented and existing 4-H programs and activities (progress, objectives, target dates, problems addressed, etc.) to your supervisor, District Director and Institute leadership.

 Working collaboratively, you will be responsible for preparation and submission of the county 4-H youth development program plan, annual report (ES-237) and other necessary reports.
 You will be provided with professional development to help you attain and retain program knowledge and delivery skills that will be useful as you engage in other responsibilities associated with your position, such as leading and advising local 4-H groups in securing and managing funds, and conducting regular, financial management training to 4-H councils, committees, clubs, etc. Through your work, you will create, promote and represent MSU Extension in activities, meetings, etc. in a manner that reflects collegial connection with the community, the research and knowledge of the University, and the goodwill of MSU Extension.

 Office location for this position is negotiable.
-However, there will be space available to work from the Kent MSU Extension office.
+However, there will be space available to work from the Ingham County MSU Extension office located in Lansing, Michigan.

 This is a full-time, end-dated appointment, renewable annually based upon continued funding.

-Characteristic Duties/ ResponsibilitiesProvide leadership for county-based 4-H Youth programs through 4-H clubs, after school programs, short term/special interest programs, planned youth mentoring, and/or school enrichment efforts.Ensure that MSU Extension Volunteer Selection Process procedures are followed in concert with the addition of any volunteers engaged in programming.Train local 4-H volunteers to reach and involve the youth, adults, and families, from diverse backgrounds, with non-formal “learning by doing” experiences.Attend and act in an advisory capacity at 4-H Leaders’ Council and other program committee meetings, leading volunteers, and members in coordination of county-wide projects and ensuring that all MSUE and 4-H policies are followed.Leadership of local volunteer management; ensure on an annual basis metrics are achieved to identify, recruit, select, train, and assist volunteers to teach and advise youth in various programs and activities.Understand and support the Children and Youth Institute’s efforts in diversity, equity, inclusion and Civil Rights, including the availability of 4-H Youth programs and activities, with a special emphasis on removing barriers from participation and reaching diverse populations, including but not limited to race, color, national origin, gender, gender identity, religion, age, height, weight, disability, political beliefs, sexual orientation, marital status, family status or veteran status, socio-economic class and other human differences.Work collaboratively with the District Director, Extension Educators, and other program partners to identify, implement, and disseminate the organizations educational priorities across the state and within communities.Use program development and advisory committees and conduct needs assessments in conjunction with local program partners to plan, organize, implement, and evaluate youth development programs, identify needs, opportunities, and carry-out programming that is relevant to the needs of county residents.Provide leadership, management and oversight of all county-based financial resources related to 4-H programs.Other duties or projects as assigned by the supervisor.
+Characteristic Duties/ ResponsibilitiesProvide leadership for county-based 4-H Youth programs through 4-H clubs, after school programs, short term/special interest programs, planned youth mentoring, and/or school enrichment efforts.Ensure that MSU Extension Volunteer Selection Process procedures are followed in concert with the addition of any volunteers engaged in programming.Train local 4-H volunteers to reach and involve the youth, adults, and families, from diverse backgrounds, with non-formal “learning by doing” experiences.Work to build new partnerships and programmatic efforts with schools and community groups with a particular focus on reaching youth in the metropolitan areas of Lansing and the greater Lansing area; primary program delivery will be through in-school, after-school, and short-term special interest groups.Plan, organize and implement youth development programs that are relevant to the needs of residents in the metropolitan areas of greater Lansing with an emphasis on career development, life skills, and a variety of project based content knowledge that youth will learn and apply.Attend and act in an advisory capacity at 4-H Leaders’ Council and other program committee meetings, leading volunteers, and members in coordination of county-wide projects and ensuring that all MSUE and 4-H policies are followed.Leadership of local volunteer management; ensure on an annual basis metrics are achieved to identify, recruit, select, train, and assist volunteers to teach and advise youth in various programs and activities.Understand and support the Children and Youth Institute’s efforts in diversity, equity, inclusion and Civil Rights, including the availability of 4-H Youth programs and activities, with a special emphasis on removing barriers from participation and reaching diverse populations, including but not limited to race, color, national origin, gender, gender identity, religion, age, height, weight, disability, political beliefs, sexual orientation, marital status, family status or veteran status, socio-economic class and other human differences.Work collaboratively with the District Director, Extension Educators, and other program partners to identify, implement, and disseminate the organizations educational priorities across the state and within communities.Use program development and advisory committees and conduct needs assessments in conjunction with local program partners to plan, organize, implement, and evaluate youth development programs, identify needs, opportunities, and carry-out programming that is relevant to the needs of county residents.Provide leadership, management and oversight of all county-based financial resources related to 4-H programs.Other duties or projects as assigned by the supervisor.